Nick-Adams-81/Nicks-portfolio/readme.md

 # Nick Adams Portfolio

 This is my portfolio site, it is dedicated to showing my growth as a web developer.
+This site contains links to all of my projects.

 # Getting started
 To run this on your local device you will need the open in default browser extension for VS code,